 audiologist and audiology student to join a unique humanitarian mission

 to remote riverfront communities near Parintins, Brazil.
-Applications are due June 15, 2014.
+Applications are due June 15 annually.

 - Now Available!
 Student Academy of Audiology (SAA) Special Olympics Healthy Hearing (SOHH) Chapter Participation Grants – University SAA chapters participating in local, regional, and/or state SOHH events are encouraged to apply for these grants to offset travel costs.
 Applications are due October 1 and February 1 annually.

 - SAA Student Leader Scholarship - This $1,000 scholarship will be awarded to a student who shows exceptional leadership in service to the profession of audiology.
 Each university department may nominate one student for this scholarship.
-Applications are due October 1 annually.
+Application information will be posted in July and completed applications are due October 1.

 - Student Academy of Audiology AudiologyNOW!
-Events – In 2014, the Foundation continues to provide funding for student educational opportunities at AudiologyNOW!
+Events – In 2014, the Foundation continued to provide funding for student educational opportunities at AudiologyNOW!

 - Now Available!
 Student Travel Award Reimbursement (STAR) Program – The STAR program offers outstanding audiology graduate students funding to attend meetings in the hearing sciences (as well as other sciences relating to student coursework).
 Selected students will receive a stipend of up to $500 for conference registration, transportation, and/or lodging expenses.
 Applications are due January 1 and September 1 annually.